c6o/docs/content/guides/commands/intercept.md

 ## Propagating Headers

-Unless you are intercepting *all* traffic for a particular service, the intercepted service will need receive the appropriate header in order for intercept to occur.
-This is particularly important when the request is made to a different service that then calls the intercepted service.
-Therefore, headers need to be propagated from the called service to upstream requests; otherwise, an upstream service will not receive the request header identifying the intercept request.
-There are other benefits to propagating headers between services, including request performance tracking and request tracing.
-Ideally, any service calls to other services should propagate the appropriate headers or you can use a library like [hpropagate](https://github.com/WealthWizardsEngineering/hpropagate)
+Unless you are intercepting *all* traffic for a particular service, traffic is directed to the intercepted service in-cluster vs. local depending on HTTP headers.
+When the intercepted service is upstream from the frontend service, these headers need to be propagated to the intercepted service to route the traffic properly.

+For example, if we have the following route Frontend -> Core -> Leaf, in order to intercept the Leaf service, the Core service has to propagate intercept headers when calling the Leaf service.

+Header propagation is commonly used for performance tracking, tracing, and other diagnostic functions.

+Propagating headers is language-dependent and is not hard.
+It generally only requires a few lines of code.

 In this pseudocode example that makes an outbound REST request, we only propagate headers that start with `x-c6o` but you are free to use your own convention:
 ```